-The dividends policy for 2017 includes dividend distribution at 30% of net profit attributable to equity holders; the Board of Directors would monitor execution of the new strategic plan, in order to consider the possibility of increase in the aforementioned dividend rate by another step as from 2018.
+The Bank's dividends policy in 2017 is to distribute dividends with respect to quarterly earnings, at 30% of net profit attributable to equity holders of the Bank.
+The Bank has received approval from the Supervisor of Banks for this outline.

+In conformity with a resolution dated November 21, 2016, the Bank's Board of Directors will monitor execution of the new strategic plan in order to consider the possibility of increase of the aforementioned dividends rate by a further step as from 2018.
+This would be subject to approval by the Supervisor of Banks.